In the lead-up to quitting my nine-to-five back in August 2016, the question of how to become self-employed plagued my thoughts.

 The road is long — don’t rush the journey

-It took me two years from when I quit my job to finally get to do something that I love, that challenges me and that can actually pay my bills.
-And I had spent another two years prior to that learning everything I could to try to change my circumstances.
+It took me two years from quitting my corporate job to become gainfully self-employed.
+And I spent another two years before that learning everything I could to level up my skillset and change my circumstances.

 It feels like a long time, but in the grand scheme of things, four years is nothing.

-I’d rather struggle on the road to heightened self-awareness and working toward goals that mean something to me than stay stuck and miserable in a career where fulfillment, joy, and most importantly, growth weren’t on the menu.
+I’d rather struggle on the road to heightened self-awareness and work toward goals that mean something to me than stay stuck and miserable in a career where fulfillment, joy, and, most importantly, growth aren’t on the menu.

-If you are struggling with your next move, worrying about your future, or feeling stuck in your current situation, consider getting to know yourself a bit better.
+If you’re struggling with your next move, worrying about your future, or feeling stuck in your current situation, consider getting to know yourself better.

 Self-awareness is an incredibly easy first step.
-And once you develop that keener sense of who you are, how you like to work, and what you’re really great at — the next steps become easier to take.
+And once you develop that keener sense of who you are, how you like to work, and what you’re truly great at — the path forward to becoming self-employed becomes remarkably clear.